Create an Azure Stack HCI cluster using Windows Admin Center

 Review 1.1 Check the prerequisites listed in the wizard to ensure each server node is cluster-ready.
 When finished, click Next.

-On 1.2 Add servers, enter your account username and password, then click Next.
+On 1.2 Add servers, enter your account username using the format domain\username.
+Enter your password, then click Next.
 This account must be a member of the local Administrators group on each server.

 Repeat Step 3 for each server that will be part of the cluster.
-When finished, click Next.
+When you're finished, select Next.

 If needed, on 1.3 Join a domain, specify the domain to join the servers to and the account to use.
 You can optionally rename the servers if you want.
 Then click Next.